 Myanmar is ethnically diverse.
 Most members of an ethnic minority, apart from those who are few in number, tend to live in a state or region that has the same name.
 As a result of the impacts of colonisation, decolonisation, and subsequent political events, many ethnic minority groups have a desire for autonomy, sometimes expressed in conflict.
 Some parts of the country are therefore difficult or impossible to research, and so it cannot be claimed that any research project of this sort is generalisable to all regions of the country.
 In addition, most ethnic minority people speak as a first language a language that is neither Burmese, the language of the Burman majority or English, which are the languages of the research team.
 Not only is this a limitation to the research because it means some significant portions of the population could not be reached but it also changes the nature of the relationship between these individuals and ICT.
-Information available in the Burmese language.
+Information available in the Burmese language is scant but is much more than that in Kachin, Karen, Mon, Chin, and other minority languages.
 This, not to mention different cultural practices and modes of cultural production, will have a significant impact upon information-seeking processes.